BrunoBonacci/mulog/README.md

 replace traditional logs, metrics and traces.

 Existing logging libraries are based on a design from the 80s and early 90s.
-Most of the systems at the time where developed in standalone servers where logging messages to console or file was the predominant thing to do.
+Most of the systems at the time were developed in standalone servers where logging messages to console or file was the predominant thing to do.
 Logging was mostly providing debugging information and system behavioural introspection.